-- (vii) Water Trusts and Bore Trusts.
+- (viii) Water Trusts and Bore Trusts.
 Part III. of the Water Act 1912 provides for the supply of water either for irrigation, stock, or domestic purposes, or for drainage.
-The liabilities thereon are repaid to the Crown, with interest spread over a period of usually from 10 to 28 years inclusive, and the works are administered by trustees appointed from among the beneficiaries under the Act, except in the case of trusts in the Western Division, where the Western Land Board is appointed as trustee.
-For the supply of water, trusts have been constituted in connexion with (a) eighty-five artesian wells; (b) eight schemes for the improvement of natural off-takes of effluent channels, for the purpose of diverting supplies from the main rivers; (c) in five instances for the construction of weirs across stream channels; (d) four pumping schemes; and (e) one for impounding by means of regulators water which flows into natural lakes.
-The total area included within these trusts amounts to 9.763,793 acres. - 3.
+The liabilities thereon are repaid to the Crown, with interest spread over a period of usually from 10 to 28 years inclusive.
+Under the Act administration, except for the Western Division, is vested in trustees-either 3 or 5 to each trust, of whom, in the former case, one is the official trustee representing the Government, and in the latter two are official trustees acting in a similar capacity.
+In all existing trusts the number of trustees is three, except in the Western Division, where the Western Land Board is appointed as trustee.
+For the supply of water, trusts have been constituted in connexion with (a) 71 Bore Water Trusts and 12 Artesian Wells Districts; (b) eight schemes for the improvement of natural off-takes of effluent channels, for the purpose of diverting supplies from the main rivers; (c) in five instances for the construction of weirs across stream channels; (d) seven pumping schemes; and (e) one for impounding by means of regulators water which flows into natural lakes.
+The area included within these trusts amounts to :- Bore Water Trusts 4,486,255 acres, Artesian Wells 324,947 acres, and Water Trusts and Irrigation Trusts 3,417,312 acres. - 3.
 Victoria.-(i) General.
 The Water Conservation Works in Victoria consist of irrigation works proper, and those providing mainly a domestic supply, such as the works for the supply of Melbourne, controlled by the Melbourne and Metropolitan Board of Works; the Coliban, Wonthaggi, Broken River, Kerang Lakes, Naval Base and Mornington Peninsula, and Mallee Supply Works administered by the State Rivers and Water Supply Commission; and other works of domestic supply controlled by Water Works Trusts or Municipal Corporations.
 Particulars of the works not controlled by the Commission will be found in the chapter on Local Government in this volume.
 With the exception of that of the First Mildura Irrigation Trust, all the irrigation schemes, and the more important domestic and stock water-supply works in rural districts, are vested in and controlled by the State Rivers and Water Supply Commission, a body composed of three members, which was created by the Water Act 1905, now incorporated in the Water Act 1915.

-The storages for irrigation and domestic and stock supply purposes, have, at present, a total capacity of 871,610 acre-feet.
-The completion of works now under construction will bring the total to over 1,275,000 acre-feet, as against a total of 172,000 acre-feet in 1902.
+The storages for irrigation and domestic and stock supply purposes, have, at present, a total capacity of 948,500 acre-feet.
+The completion of works now under construction will bring the total to over 1,279,450 acre-feet, as against a total of 172,000 acre-feet in 1902.
 The capacity of the Hume Reservoir, which is being constructed on the Upper Murray, is not included in these figures.
-This reservoir will contain between 1,100,000 and 2,000,000 acre-feet, half of which, under the provisions of the River Murray Agreement, can be credited to the State of Victoria.
+This reservoir, when completed, will contain 2,000,000 acre-feet, half of which, under the provisions of the River Murray Agreement. can be credited to the State of Victoria.